Vaccinating Health Workers (VHWs)

 Preparing for VHW Stage 2

-• A valid authorisation issued by Health New Zealand | Te Whatu Ora as a VHW Stage 1 (covering all four vaccines)
+• Valid authorisation issued by Health New Zealand | Te Whatu Ora as a VHW Stage 1 (covering all four vaccines)

-• A Certificate of Completion for the Second Checker course
+• A Second Checker course completion certificate

 • An up-to-date CPR certificate